dkazmer/Obsidium/README.md

 ### Advanced

 - use the alternatively available `subscribe` method
-- find the `Obsidium` instance object as an additional callback param
+- find the `Obsidium` instance object as an additional callback parameter
 - import only the wrapper class you need